-The main purpose of this course is to provide a broad view of the psychological foundations and their applications to finance.
-Behavioral finance is a relatively new but quickly expanding field of finance that seeks to provide explanations for people's economic decisions which are not exactly consistent with conventional economics and finance.
+The main purpose of this course is to provide a broad view of the behavioral foundations and their applications to finance.
+Behavioral finance is a relatively new but quickly expanding field of finance that seeks to provide explanations for people's economic decisions which are not exactly consistent with traditional economics and finance.
 It helps explain a number of seemingly irrational and inconsistent patterns found in investor decisions, financial markets, and corporate managerial behavior, complementing the traditional paradigm.
 Starting with a review of the standard finance theories, in particular, the efficient market hypothesis, the course examines a variety of financial market phenomena that are hard to explain by traditional theories.
-We will then use psychology and more realistic settings to develop alternative theories of financial markets, and shed light on the observed behavior of the investors.
+We will then turn to more realistic settings of market dynamics and consider alternative theories of financial markets, aiming to better understand and shed some light on the observed behaviors of financial markets and their participants.
 After initial resistance from traditionalists, behavioral finance is increasingly becoming part of mainstream finance.